Title: | Minimalist Async Evaluation Framework for R |

 For evaluation to occur as if in your global environment, supply objects to ‘...’ rather than ‘.args’.
 For stricter scoping, use ‘.args’, which limits, for example, where variables not explicitly passed as arguments to functions are found.

-As evaluation occurs in a clean environment, all undefined objects must
+As evaluation occurs in a clean environment, all undefined objects must be

-be supplied though ‘...’ and/or ‘.args’, including
+supplied though ‘...’ and/or ‘.args’, including self-defined

-, or else the package should be loaded
+, or else the package should be loaded beforehand as

-beforehand as part of ‘.expr’.
+part of ‘.expr’.

 If an error occurs in evaluation, the error message is returned as a

-character string of class ‘miraiError’ and ‘errorValue’
+character string of class ‘miraiError’ and ‘errorValue’ (the

-(the stack trace is available at $stack.trace
+stack trace is available at $stack.trace

-on the error
+on the error object).

-object). is_mirai_error
+is_mirai_error

 may be used to test for this.